-We work with people and organisations from across the UK health system – from clinicians and managers through to the charity sector, patient organisations, academics, national bodies and policy makers.
-We also work with people and organisations from around the world who have an interest in how to improve the quality of health care.
+We work with people from across the health system – from clinicians and managers through to the charity sector, patient representative organisations, academics, national bodies and policymakers.
+We also work with people and organisations from around the world who have an interest in improving health and health care.
 We have more detail on the principles that govern who we work with.

-We also receive a small quantity of our income through our co-ownership of the BMJ Quality & Safety journal and grants from other organisations.
+The size of the endowment means that we do not need to fundraise to generate income.
+We receive a small amount of funding from grants, commissions and from our co-ownership of the BMJ Quality & Safety journal and grants from other organisations.

 No, we aren’t linked to any political party and we are completely independent of the government.
-We do, however, work actively to inform government (and other organisations’) policy and political debate by sharing the learning from our improvement programmes, research and policy analysis.
+We do, however, work actively to inform the government’s (and other organisations’) development of policy by sharing the learning from our improvement programmes, and our research and analysis.

 We have a conflicts of interest policy to ensure that the decisions taken by the Foundation are independent of outside interests.
-The policy is publicly available to download.
+The policy is publicly available.

 Yes.
 To find out more about the projects and people that we fund, check out our searchable directory.

-We are interested in how we can use lessons from overseas to improve the quality of health care here in the UK.
-More information will be available about this soon.
+We are interested in how we can use lessons from overseas to improve health and health care here in the UK.

-We have an ongoing programme of research and improvement project grants that people and teams can apply for.
-The application criteria vary between grants so be sure to read the application documents carefully.
-Find out about our current funding opportunities or sign up to receive updates when new funding opportunities become available.
+We have an ongoing programme of research, policy analysis and improvement project grants that people and teams can apply for.
+The application criteria vary between programmes so be sure to read the application documents carefully.
+Find out about our current funding opportunities or sign up to receive updates on new funding opportunities.

 This varies between programmes, but we ask individuals or teams to report back to us regularly about their progress.
 We also run independent evaluations of many of our programmes - these are published and available to download.